thecooldaniel/nvim-config-systemverilog/README.md

 `init.lua` - The entry point for all Neovim configuration

-`lazy-lock.json` - I included this to lock the various plugins at known-good versions that work together.
+`lazy-lock.json` - Locks the various plugins at known-good versions that work together.

 ## Included Plugins
 `lazy.nvim` - Plugin installation, configuration, and management